pvandervelde/mindvortex/src/documents/posts/2014-12-31_Setting-up-Sherlock-virtualmachines.html.md

 * Disable automatic updates (don't even download them, it's pointless as the machine gets reset every time after use anyway)
 * Disable the [screensaver]() and the [automatic locking of the desktop]().
 [Why do I need to do that?](http://www.brianbondy.com/blog/id/100/).
 * Disable UAC (otherwise you can't execute MSI installs, even if your user is an admin).
+ * Note that in some cases corporate network controls / group policies can play havoc with carefully laid plans, e.g. disabling the UAC on Windows 8 through a group policy may not give the results you expect.
+In this case create a local admin user to run the regression test.

 * Install Sherlock.Service.exe
 * Update the config file